Welcome to Fort Carson - Pinon Canyon iSportsman Site for Hunting, Fishing, & Wildlife Recreation

 Please ignore the "your permit is automatically put on administrator hold" when purchasing a permit as this only applies if you are accessing areas other than our stocked lakes and need a downrange pass.
 If you plan only to fish in our stocked lakes or enter the Bird Farm and the WDA for dog training (without caps/blanks) or other recreational pursuits, you don't need to attend the downrange safety briefing.
 You can enter these areas without a downrange pass, but you still need a Fort Carson recreation permit to fish.
 Even if your permit is free, you must still get a permit.
 If you plan to go downrange or training dogs with caps/blanks, we must know that you attended the Range Control downrange safety briefing.

 All persons getting a downrange pass should be familiar with map reading and land navigation prior to accessing downrange areas.

 Getting To Pinon Canyon

 The Pinon Canyon gate is located at mile marker 24, about 30 miles north of Trinidad and 45 miles south of La Junta on US Highway 350.
 The installation is 30-45 miles from the nearest store or gas, so plan accordingly.

 We Want Your Photos

 Sooner or later we will have a photo gallery.
 Click here to send us your wildlife photographs or to get additional information.
-For all of you that submitted phots of your hunt, thank you and we will get them online in a few weeks.
+For all of you that submitted photos of your hunting and fishing expeditions , thank you and we will get them online in a few weeks.